5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!IMPORTANT]
 >
 > Once root patches are applied, the security seal of the system volume will be broken.
 And once it is broken, the complete macOS version will be downloaded every time an OS update is available.
-The workaround would be to revert root patches before installing updates and then use LAN to to download and install incremental updates.
+The workaround would be to revert root patches *before* installing updates and then use LAN to to download and install incremental updates.
 But there's a chance that applying incremental updates will fail.
 In this case, the full installer will be downloaded on the next attempt.

+### Enabling audio in macOS Tahoe

+`AppleHDA` was removed from macOS 26 beta 2 onward, so analog on-board audio does not work out of the box &rarr; [Fix with OCLP Mod](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/Audio_Tahoe.md).

 ###  Strengthen Security (optional)